 If you’ve never done it, deboning a whole chicken probably sounds a little intimidating.
 If you have a sharp knife and some patience you’ll find that it’s really not.
 The first couple of times I used kitchen shears and a paring knife and then, for my birthday, Hannah gave me a beautiful boning knife that I absolutely LOVE!
 So, you can use whatever you’re comfortable with, just make sure it’s sharp.

 I attempted to make a video to show you how to debone a whole chicken, but the picture quality was not good.
 AND I cut myself trying to get the angle right for the camera LOL.
 Obviously, my tech skills need some work!
 So, while I’m working on my own injury-free-tutorial, I’m going to send you to one of the videos I learned from.
 Kudos to The Tattooed Butcher for creating this great video on how to debone a whole chicken.
 The only thing I do differently is cut the legs open so that they lay flat, too (see image, below).

 You don’t have to do it yourself!

 If you don’t want to attempt deboning a chicken on your own, you can call your butcher and ask them to do it for you.
-If you happen to be local to Medina, Ohio, one of my favorite places, Keller Meats at The Exchange Market often carries them in their case.
+If you happen to be local to Medina, Ohio, one of my favorite places, Keller Meats at The Exchange Market often carries deboned whole chicken in their case.
 They call them “grillers”, just call ahead to make sure they’re in.

 Don’t throw away the bones…make bone broth!